MyChart - Frequently Asked Questions

 • Can I pay my family's bills UTMB medical bills through MyChart too?

-Yes, but you must first have family access to your family members' MyChart accounts before you can pay their bills.
-If you do not already have family access, complete and submit a MyChart Family Access Request form.
+Yes, but you must first have proxy access to your family members' MyChart accounts before you can pay their bills.
+If you do not already have proxy access, complete and submit a MyChart Proxy Access Request form.

 • Do I call MyChart Support if I have questions about my bill?